TedHusted/awake/awake.md/awake.md

 From beyond the poles, a low buzzing sound cracks the icy silence of the Antarctic permafrost.

 A swarm of dark objects appear over the horizon.
 Pin points fan out into a grid pattern.
-Streams of black smudges streak into the ground, here and there, disappearing from sight.
+Streams of black shapes streak into the ground, here and there, disappearing from sight.

-Beneath ground, the minuscule objects flow into the Elysium ventilation system.
-Some join together to create air-tight barriers in the ducts.
-Others continue on, streaming into the outpost.
-Once inside, the objects swirl like miniature tornados.
-The swirls transform into battle bots.
+Beneath the ice, the minuscule objects bore into heat transfer conduits.
+The exchange fluids run between the colony and Terra’s crust.
+The shapes ride the cooled fluid back to its source.

+Inside the colony, they expand.
+The transfer tube bursts.
+A slick black mass spills out, coiling like liquid smoke.
+The shapes swirl like miniature tornados.
+The whirlwinds churn in a vortex of shifting metal and crackling energy.
+A sound like thunder rumbles.
+Out of the vortex emerge battle bots.

 The bots are 50 cm taller than the greys, and come in various colors, like bronze, black, gold, and silver.
 On the top, they have a rotating dome, which almost scrapes the hallway ceiling.
-They have a single telescope for seeing and two arms.
+They have a single telescope for seeing and two spindly arms.

 One arm is the barrel of an energy weapon.
 The other arm telescopes.
 When extended, it has a suction cup at the end, which they use as a hand.
 The bots travel on treads, hidden by an armored skirt.

-Klaxons sound.
+Klaxons boom.
+The heat conduits run dry.
 Bulkhead doors slam shut, separating the invaders.
 Some of the battle bots transform rifle appendages into torches.
-They go to work on the doors.
+Sparks fly as they go to work on the doors.
+Plasma torches carve molten trenches through the polished metal.

 In the Command Center, the Watch Team is flipping through every security feed.
 Hallways in flames, Ranger squads overwhelmed, bulkhead after bulkhead failing.